rana-hesham/spring-boot/README.md

 2- Connect to the azure virtual machine remotely using "MobaXterm"

-3- Download spring boot application code then drag and drop it at MobaXterm
+3- Download spring boot application code then drag and drop it on MobaXterm

 4- Install JDK.11 on azure vm